-Molecular Dynamics GEL File Format
+Molecular Dynamics GEL File Format and Private Tags

 The Molecular Dynamics GEL file format is just TIFF, extended with a few private tags.

 - MD ScalePixel

 - MD PrepTime